Ebiabowei Baker: Nembe City F.C (2011–2013)

 After making the switch to Nembe City in their debut season in the Nigerian national league, and with 13 appearances and against all odds, they got promoted to the Nigeria premier football league as league champions.
 In their debut season in the NPFL (Nigeria professional football league, he made 6 appearances in the first 9 matches, but with hard work and dedication, which led to a goal in their 2–1 loss away to Nasarawa United in lafia.
 With a mouth watering offer from Dolphins football club of Port Harcourt that he could not resist, he moved to Dolphins F.C during the week-9 transfer window of the league season.

 Dolphins F.C (2013–2014)

 After making his debut in a substitute appearance against Kaduna United on 15 May 2013, he would go on to make 24 appearances in total for his new club, where he is sometimes used as a defensive midfielder, due to his ability to read games and calm composure while with the ball.

 Tarxien Rainbows F.C.
 (2015-2016)

-After an impressive league season with Dolphins FC of Port Harcourt, Baker secure a two year contract with Tarxien Rainbows FC of Malta with an agreement of moving at any time he secure a much better contract.
+After an impressive league season with Dolphins FC of Port Harcourt, Baker secured a two-year contract with Tarxien Rainbows FC of Malta with an agreement of moving at any time he could secure a much better contract.